 Electric motors are key components in most industrial plants and equipment and account for two-thirds of all electrical energy used by industrial/commercial applications.
 New technology makes the use of electric motors more efficient and safer than ever before, and the level of control possible with electric motors today would have been unthinkable just a few years ago.
 Whether in the field of process control, automation or data acquisition, LECO can provide timely, cost-effective solutions.
 “Precise machine control is a matter of safety as much as anything, but precision control equates to more productivity and more energy efficiency for the operator,” says Steve.
 “The widespread use of the personal computer and the proliferation of programmable controls have greatly affected the world of motors and controls.
 We’ve responded by devoting major time and energy to stay abreast of rapidly changing technologies in industrial control systems."

 Lubbock Electric Company is a proud corporate citizen of Lubbock and looks forward to many more decades of service to local, national, and international clients.
-LECO proudly supports the Bayer Museum of Agriculture and is dedicated to enriching the community by supporting good works.
+LECO proudly supports the Bayer Museum of Agriculture, the South Plains Food Bank, and High Point Village.
+LECO is dedicated to enriching the community by supporting good works.